 🎀 If you are already on services, but recently got an increase in approved home attendant hours, these same rules apply.
 You may be able to submit timesheets back to the original eligibility date.
 If your decision was an appeal, this may be many months.
 If it was not an appeal, it may still be several weeks.

-🎀 If your caregiver lives with you, they do not have to pay any taxes if they file for a difficulty of care income tax exclusion.
+🎀 If your caregiver lives with you, they may not have to pay any taxes if they file for a difficulty of care income tax exclusion.

 🎀 Many waiver programs have other types of services and benefits available.
 Ask your caseworker for a list of other benefits that are possible through the program you are in.
-For example: Pest control, wheelchair ramps, home modifications, transportation, or home delivered meals.
+For example: Pest control, transportation to doctors, funds for over-the-counter medications, or home delivered meals.

 🎀 If you are in need of more caregiver hours, and your request is denied, you have the right to appeal and many appeals are successful.
 Here’s a guidebook on appealing to get more home care hours.
 This book is for California, but some of the info in it would be helpful for any location.